kylindreagan/Project-CSC250/README.md

 "There are two general definitions of amortization.
 The first is the systematic repayment of a loan over time.
 The second is used in the context of business accounting and is the act of spreading the cost of an expensive and long-lived item over many periods."
 ## Rest TBD
 Add features as assigned or desired.

+# Testing
+Autotesting done through the .toml and .yml files.
+For every new test file, add the path to the .toml file (looks intimidating at first but it's pretty straightforward).
+Commits will NOT go through if tests fail so make sure to triple check tests before adding to .toml.